PrefectHQ/prefect/docs/concepts/deployments.md

 ![Viewing deployments in the Prefect UI](/img/ui/orion-deployments.png)

-When you run a deployed flow in Prefect Orion, the following happens:
+When you run a deployed flow with Prefect Orion, the following happens:

 - The user runs the deployment, which creates a flow run.
 (The API creates flow runs automatically for deployments with schedules.)
-- An agent picks up the flow run from a work queue and uses a flow runner to create infrastructure for the run.
+- An agent picks up the flow run from a work queue and uses an infrastructure block to create infrastructure for the run.
 - The flow run executes within the infrastructure.

 [Work queues and agents](/concepts/work-queues/) enable the Prefect orchestration engine and API to run deployments in your local execution environments.
 There is no default global work queue or agent, so to execute deployment flow runs you need to configure at least one work queue and agent.